-Over the past few years, ARC members have shared their experiences and insights with policymakers and stakeholders to help build support for several important criminal justice reform measures.
+Over the past few years, ARC members have shared their experiences, in addition to their insights to policymakers and stakeholders helping build support for several important criminal justice reform measures.
+The following are accomplishments due to the determination and relentless efforts of our members and partner organizations.

 Prop 57, approved with over 65% of the vote on November 8, has the potential to strengthen California’s justice system and increase public safety by expanding rehabilitation in prisons and improving the process by which youth can be tried as adults.
 Key provisions of the ballot measure include the following: